 Sara Peña, lives in Newark, New Jersey, along with her family, where she was born, raised and educated.
 Her mother was born in Ecuador and her father in Dominican Republic.
-She currently works in the Marketing & Communications Department at University Hospital in Newark.
+Ms. Peña is the Director of the Center for Hispanic Policy, Research and Development at the NJ Department of State.

 She received her Bachelor’s Degree in Management from Kean University and her Master’s Degree in Public Administration from Rutgers University in Newark, and was inducted into the National Honor Society for Public Affairs and Administration, Pi Alpha Alpha.